Susan Murphy

 Dr Susan Murphy

-The study of ethical governance concerns the examination of how development is designed, planned, implemented, monitored, evaluated, and overseen.
-It is concerned with how responsibility and accountability for outputs, outcomes, and impacts are attributed and allocated, to whom, and for what reasons.
-It requires consideration of who and what is included in these activities, as well as who and what is excluded.
-Whose voices are heard and not heard in decision-making processes, and why?
-It explores power dynamics in governing development practice and how power is or should be balanced across the range of agents, agencies, and communities affected by development activities.
+I am the Associate Professor of Development Practice and Director of Research at the School of Natural Sciences (Discipline of Geography), Fellow of Trinity College Dublin, the Principal Investigator of GEOFORMATIONS and the Climate Justice and Development Research Group.
+My research interests are in development governance, ethics, policy, and practice.
+I explore how development governance systems are designed, planned, implemented, monitored, evaluated, and overseen within the climate-development nexus.
+Using relational theory and assemblage thinking, I trace how responsibility and accountability for outputs, outcomes, and impacts are attributed and allocated, to whom, and for what reasons.
+This requires consideration of who and what is included in these activities, as well as who and what is excluded.
+Together with a fantastic research team of MSc, PhD, and Postdoctoral scholars, we explore whose voices are heard and whose are not, what forms of knowledge influence decision-making processes, and why.
+Fundamentally, I am interested in critically interrogating power dynamics in development governance practices and how power is or could be balanced across the range of agents, agencies, and communities affected by development activities.

-My team of funded PhD (x3) and MRes (x1) scholars examine the multivariant relations between climate action planning, climate change, sociocultural relationships, and situated power dynamics through a restorative development lens.
-I lecture on Gender and Development, Climate Justice, and Development Research and Practice.
-As part of my work, I hold several external roles including membership of Ireland’s Department of Foreign Affairs Audit Committee; University College Cork External Examiner for BSc in International Development; Chair of the Board of Trustees, Oxfam Ireland; Member of the Board of Supervisors, Oxfam International; British International Studies Association (BISA) Ethics and World Politics Working Group Co-conveyor; Scientific Committee Member, UN Sustainable Development Solutions Network International Conference in Sustainable Development.
+As a collaborative, engaged researcher, I engage in transdisciplinary and interdisciplinary research with expert practitioners, organisations and researchers.
+As part of my work, I hold several external roles, including Chair of Ireland’s Department of Foreign Affairs and Trade Audit Committee; Chair of the Development Studies Association of Ireland; Member of the EUROMEMO Group; and Member of the European Association of Development Institutes (EADI) Executive Committee.
+Previously, I served as the Chair of the Board of Trustees, Oxfam Ireland; Member of the Board of Supervisors, Oxfam International; British International Studies Association (BISA) Ethics and World Politics Working Group Co-convenor; Scientific Committee Member, UN Sustainable Development Solutions Network International Conference on Sustainable Development.